clemens-tolboom/ds-leeuwarden/Code/Data_Acquisition_and_Understanding/mysql/import.md

     AND code_address < 100000
     */
     AND code_address = 94055
-    AND NextDateTimeLocal - DateTimeLocal < 36000 /* 10 hours */
+    AND NextDateTimeLocal - DateTimeLocal < 36000
     AND VirtualSensorCode != sensor_id
  LIMIT 1000
+ ) A
+ ORDER BY DateTimeLocal
  ```